-Chocolate Cake Baking Contest
+Homemade Chocolate Cake Baking Contest

-- 1. Open to any individual who is a Pennsylvania resident; one entry per person. - 2.
-Entrants may NOT have won 1st place in the PA PreferredTM Chocolate Cake contest at any other fair this year. - 3.
-Entry must be a layered chocolate cake made from "scratch" (no mixes). - 4.
-Entry must be frosted and frosting must be made from "scratch". - 5.
-Cake recipe must feature chocolate or cocoa as a main ingredient. - 6.
-At least one (1) ingredients must be PA PreferredTM products.
-Ingredient is to be identified as "PA PreferredTM" with its brand name in the recipe.
-All package labels from the PA PreferredTM product(s) used, including the name of the product, must accompany the recipe.
-Look for the blue and yellow PA PreferredTM logo on the ingredient packaging to ensure that the product was produced in Pennsylvania.
-Please note some packaging may not have the blue and gold logo.
-A list of PA PreferredTM milk and egg producers can be found at www. facebook.com/PaPreferred.
-You can also search for products at www.papreferred.com. - 7.
-The entire cake entry must be submitted for judging on cardboard or a disposable plate (All pans, plates and dishes are considered to be disposable and will not be returned.) - 8.
-Recipes must be submitted with the entry, printed on one side of 8-1/2" x 11" paper.
+- Participant must be an individual amateur baker who is a Pennsylvania resident.
+One entry per person. - Entrants may NOT have won 1st place in this Homemade Chocolate Cake contest at any - Entry must be a layered chocolate cake made from "scratch".
+Pre-made mixes are not 3. acceptable ingredients. - Entry must be frosted and frosting must be made from "scratch". - Cake recipe must feature chocolate or cocoa as a main ingredient. - The entire cake entry must be submitted for judging on cardboard or other food safe disposable setting.
+(All pans, plates and dishes are considered to be disposable and will not be returned.) - Recipes must be submitted with the entry, printed on one side of 8-1/2" x 11" paper.
 Recipe must list all ingredients, quantities, and the preparation instructions.
 Entrant's name, address and phone number must be printed on the back side of all the pages.
-PA PreferredTM product labels must be attached to the recipe.
-(All recipes and cakes will become the property of the Fair or PA Farm Show and will not be returned.) - 9.
-Refrigeration is NOT available at the fair or PA Farm Show.
+(All recipes and cakes will become the property of the Fair or PA Farm Show and will not be returned.) - Refrigeration is not available at the fair or PA Farm Show.
 Entries that require refrigeration after baking must indicate so in the recipe.
-Those entries will not be sold, auctioned or otherwise distributed for consumption after judging, for food safety reasons. - 10.
-The First Place Winner is eligible to participate in the PA Farm Show competition in January. - 11.
-Judging will be based on the following criteria:
+Those entries will not be sold, auctioned or otherwise distributed for consumption after judging for food safety reasons. - Judging will be based on the following criteria:

 Flavor (aroma, taste, good balance of flavorings) .
 30 Texture (moist and tender crumb; not soggy or dry) .
 25 Inside Characteristics (even grain, evenly baked; free from air pockets) .
-20 Outside Characteristics (consistent shape/size/surface; overall appeal) 15 Frosting (taste, texture, even color) 10 TOTAL POINTS 100
+20 Outside Characteristics (consistent shape/size/surface; overall appeal) .
+15 Frosting (taste, texture, even color) .
+10 TOTAL POINTS 100

-The PA Farm Show Contest is sponsored by the PA State Association of County Fairs - www.pafairs.org and PA Dept. of Agriculture's PA PreferredTM program - www.papreferred.com.
-PA Farm Show Competition Prizes: 1st - \$500, 2nd - \$250, 3rd - \$100.
+First Place Winner is eligible for the PA Farm Show competition.
+At the PA FARM SHOW level, this contest is sponsored by PA State Association of County Fairs - www.pafairs.org.
+PA Farm Show Competition Prizes: 1st -\$500, 2nd - \$250, 3rd - \$100, 4th and 5th - Rosette Ribbon.